 Noticing the signs and what to do when someone is in need

 Last week the entire pole community was shook by the news of a very beloved lady loosing her life at an incredibly young age.
-Our news feeds were full with memories, videos and photos of the firey redhead princess we all loved and admired.
+Our news feeds were full with memories, videos and photos.

 Just how much these posts took over our feeds reminded me of how connected and close-knit the pole and aerial community is and with that comes a huge advantage to be able to hopefully spot someone who may be struggling and provide collective support where needed.